SamuXarick/LuDiAI-AfterFix/readme.txt

 Build company statues in towns:
     When enabled, the AI will build statues in honour of its company, providing a permanent boost to station rating in those towns.
-If the AI started as Random AI, the decision will be randomized on startup.

 Run advertising campaigns in towns: